tylerharter/cs301-projects/spring19/p8/stage2.md

 #### Question 36: what are the three genres in which movies receive the highest median rating?

-Answer with a list of length ten, containing dictionaries detailing the category (which genre), rating (the median for that genre), and count (number of movies in that genre).
+Answer with a list of length three, containing dictionaries detailing the category (which genre), rating (the median for that genre), and count (number of movies in that genre).
 It should look like this, with the best-rated genres first:

 ```
 [{'category': 'Animation', 'rating': 7.3, 'count': 45},